Senegal

 Preference utilisation (%) vs. total eligible imports (in € million)

-About two thirds of the EU's imports from Senegal are eligible for EBA preferences.
+In 2024, two fifth of the EU's imports from Senegal are eligible for EBA preferences.
 Eligible imports showed an increasing trend until 2018/19 but since then have performed unevenly.
 Still, Senegal remains among the 10 most important EBA beneficiary countries.
 Senegal also belongs to the group of beneficiaries that take the highest advantage of the preferences granted by the GSP across all three arrangements.
-Until 2022, the preference utilisation rate was above 95%, but somewhat decreased to 83% in 2023 - primarily due to a drop in preference utilisation of the largest product group, fish and crustaceans (from 98% in 2022 to 81% in 2023).
-Conversely, preference utilisation of agricultural products, notably fruit and vegetables, remained close to 100%.
+Preference utilisation rates are usually well above 90% - 94% in 2024.
+For most agricultural product sections, they are above 95% but substantially lower for headgear and machinery.

 SUSTAINABLE DEVELOPMENT

-Senegal, as a beneficiary of the EBA scheme, is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, Senegal has ratified all 15 core international conventions on human and labour rights, which includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Senegal has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, Senegal is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, the country has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.

 Core international conventions on human rights and labour standards